 In early 2019, we gasped in amazement as we realized CATS has been around for 50 years, and then began to figure out how to commemorate this amazing landmark.
 The first thing we did was plan a blow-out party to celebrate.
 Eighty-five long-time and new members, guests and alums spent the evening dancing, eating and getting acquainted or reacquainted at the Corinthian Yacht Club.
 No anniversary celebration would be complete without a commemorative gift, so special 50th Anniversary mugs were given to all current CATS members.

-If you’re new to CATS, we hope A CATS Tale will help fill you in on what we have been, and what we are today.
+If you’re new to CATS, we hope A CATS Tale helped to fill you in on what we have been, and what we are today.
 Stay tuned…who knows what will happen next?

-As recalled by Sam Bruce, Richard Eastline, Emeline Hunting, Mary Moy, Robin Odem, Lee Redfield, Joni Tuke, Wally Warzecka, John Wagner, Meg Givhan, and gathered together by Dean Carson.
-Updated 2019.
+As recalled by Sam Bruce, Richard Eastline, Emeline Hunting, Mary Moy, Robin Odem, Lee Redfield, Joni Tuke, Wally Warzecka, John Wagner, Meg Givhan.
+Originally gathered together by Dean Carson.
+Updated January 2022.